If you Need to Hire a car, how do you Work out the Cheapest or Best Option?

-The lockbox can be clunky.
-They are big and sit on the outside of the cars.
+- The lockbox can be clunky.
+They are big and sit on the outside of the cars or hooked up to a fence/letterbox.
 You get a code and enter it to open the box then do the same at the end.

 With multiple options for private, business, students and seniors, there appears to be something for everyone.
 They do require you to sign up for a plan, either monthly or annually.
-Rates vary but with a Corolla for private use is $87 a day (inclusive of 150kms) or $10.95hr and $0.40km, plus the fee of $49 a year or a monthly fee (minimum of 6 months).
-If you have a business the rates drop with no annual fee and only $77 a day with 150kms included or $7.45hr plus $0.40km.
-This is for the Corolla, you can get a Yaris which is slightly less.
+Rates vary but with a Corolla for private use is $89 a day (inclusive of 150kms) or $10.90hr and $0.40km, plus the fee of $49 a year or a monthly fee (minimum of 6 months).
+If you have a business the rates drop with no annual fee and only $76 a day with 150kms included or $6.50hr plus $0.40km.

 Swipe your card just like using PayPass to get access to the car.
 The keys are already in the car.

-It’s more expensive than Car Next Door, but if you are travelling 150kms, it’s basically the same price.
+It’s initially more expensive than Car Next Door but if you are travelling 150kms, it’s basically the same price.

 An annual fee is used with Flexicar as well, though they have a few options and the rates vary depending on how much you will be using their services.
 At a starter rate for irregular use, they are $49 for the annual fee, $79 a day (including 100kms) or $13.50hr.
 This drops to $55 a day plus 150kms or $8.95hr.
 With daily bookings, the rate for any km over the 100kms or 150kms limit varies from 25cents per km to 39cents, depending on your plan.